mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 * If the stake president feels that it would help a less-active young single adult in his stake, he may approve transferring the membership record from the geographic unit to the young single adult unit.
 When the less-active member becomes active, he or she may choose to attend the young single adult unit or the geographic unit.

-* Young single adult parents (ages 18–30) who have children at home remain in their geographic unit.
+* Young single adult parents (ages 18–35) who have children at home remain in their geographic unit.
 The parents may attend the activities of the young single adult unit.

-* Members do not attend a young single adult unit when they marry or reach the age of 31.
-See [37.5](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number14-p62#title_number14) for single adult members ages 31–45.
+* Members do not attend a young single adult unit when they marry or reach age 36.
+See [37.5](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number14-p62#title_number14) for single adult members ages 36–45.

+* Young single adults who attend a unit for those ages 18–25 would move to a unit for those ages 26–35 when they reach age 26.

 37.2.2